sueka/sueka.me/source/_posts/2018-01-10-created-a-scala-library-to-use-the-clipboard.md

 writeCb.unsafePerformIO
 {% endhighlight %}

-You can reverse a string stored in the clipboard when running
+You can reverse a string stored in the clipboard when evaluating

 {% highlight scala %}
 val reverseCb = Clipboard.modifyClipboardString(_.reverse)
 reverseCb.unsafePerformIO
 {% endhighlight %}

-When the clipboard has an image, running
+When the clipboard has an image, evaluating

 {% highlight scala %}
 implicit def OptionShow: Show[Option[_]] = showFromToString